aspectlab/flippingmatisse/README.md

 # flippingmatisse

+This code repository contains all the code used in the published work --

+K.M.
+Aguilar, S. Powers, L. Lackey, A. Grootveld, and A.G.
+Klein, “Assessing paper texture similarity in Matisse lithographs using a triplet neural network,” in <i>Proc.
+IEEE MIT Undergraduate Research Tech.
+Conf.
+(URTC)</i>, Oct.
+2021.

 This code repository contains experimental code used to determine possible "flips" in the Matisse lithograph dataset.
 It does *not* contain the required image data referenced in step 2.

 ## Initial setup